tanya-sonker/sound-design-workshop/README.md

 * "instructor_sheet": was the sheet provided to my peers to help them aid the students.

 # Inspiration
-All the work we do at [Santa Clara Laptop Orchestra (SCLOrk)] inspired the creation of this workshop.
+All the work we do at [Santa Clara Laptop Orchestra (SCLOrk)](https://www.youtube.com/watch?v=UorZXvhU6uI) inspired the creation of this workshop.
 A year ago I knew nothing about music, let alone sound design.
 Now, I can conduct a workshop to introduce young minds to the magic I had and continue to have the privelege to experience for over a year.
-[Santa Clara Laptop Orchestra (SCLOrk)]: https://www.youtube.com/watch?v=UorZXvhU6uI